Combined security information registration for Azure Active Directory overview

 Set up security info during sign-in

 An admin has enforced registration.

-A user has not set up all required security info and navigates to the Azure portal.
-After entering their username and password, the user is prompted to set up security info.
+A user has not set up all required security info and goes to the Azure portal.
+After the user enters the user name and password, the user is prompted to set up security info.
 The user then follows the steps shown in the wizard to set up the required security info.
-The user can choose to set up methods other than what is shown by default if your settings allow.
-At the end of the wizard, the user reviews the methods they set up and their default method for MFA.
+If your settings allow it, the user can choose to set up methods other than those shown by default.
+After users complete the wizard, they review the methods they set up and their default method for Multi-Factor Authentication.
 To complete the setup process, the user confirms the info and continues to the Azure portal.

 An admin has not enforced registration.

-A user who has not yet set up all required security info navigates to https://myprofile.microsoft.com.
-The user then chooses Security info from the left-hand navigation.
-From there, the user chooses to add a method, selects any of the methods available to them, and follows the steps to set up that method.
-When finished, the user sees the method they just set up on the security info page.
+A user who hasn't yet set up all required security info goes to https://myaccount.microsoft.com.
+The user selects Security info in the left pane.
+From there, the user chooses to add a method, selects any of the methods available, and follows the steps to set up that method.
+When finished, the user sees the method that was set up on the Security info page.

-A user who has previously set up at least one method that can be used for MFA navigates to https://aka.ms/mysecurityinfo.
-The user changes their current default method to a different default method.
-When finished, the user sees their new default method on the security info page.
+A user who has previously set up at least one method that can be used for Multi-Factor Authentication navigates to https://aka.ms/mysecurityinfo.
+The user changes the current default method to a different default method.
+When finished, the user sees the new default method on the Security info page.

 An external identity such as a B2B user may need to switch the directory to change the security registration information for a third-party tenant.
 In addition, users who access a resource tenant may be confused when they change settings in their home tenant but don't see the changes reflected in the resource tenant.

 For example, a user sets Microsoft Authenticator app push notification as the primary authentication to sign-in to home tenant and also has SMS/Text as another option.
 This user is also configured with SMS/Text option on a resource tenant.
 If this user removes SMS/Text as one of the authentication options on their home tenant, they get confused when access to the resource tenant asks them to respond to SMS/Text message.